Biography Personal Facts Ebee's Favorites

 In 2011, Elizabeth began her season at the Parkette Invitational where she won the all-around as well as first on vault, uneven bars and balance beam.
 In March, Elizabeth was selected to represent the USA team at the City of Jesolo Trophy in Italy.
 She helped the USA team to win the team title ahead of Russia and Italy.
 Individually, she placed seventh in the all-around, third on vault and fourth on balance beam.
 After Italy, she broke her big toe and had a surgery to reconstruct her toe.
 She returned competing in Chicago for the US Covergirl Classic for two events and placed third on uneven bars.
 In August, Elizabeth traveled to St. Paul, MN for the VISA Championships where she finished 11th in the all-around, fifth on vault and fourth on uneven bars.
 She made the Junior US National Team for the second time.

 Elizabeth started the 2012 season at the Parkette Invitational, finishing first on vault, uneven bars, floor exercise and in the all-around with a 38.900.
 In March, she was selected to represent the USA team at the City of Jesolo Trophy in Italy.
 She helped the team USA team to win the team title and Elizabeth placed sixth overall.
 In May, she traveled to Chicago, IL for the Secret US Classic where she finished fifth in the all-around and fourth on uneven bars.
 A few weeks later, it was off to St. Louis, MO for the VISA Championships.
 She had a great meet where she surprised many gymnastics fans with her fifth place finish on floor exercise and in the all-around.
 This qualified Elizabeth to the Senior US National Team as well as to the US Olympic Trials.
 Almost four weeks later, she competed at the Olympic Trials in San Jose, CA where she scored career highrs on all four events and the all-around.
 She handled the pressured extremely well totaling a 59.600 on the first day and 60.500 on the second day.
 Following the competition, she was named as an alternate for the US Olympic Team.
+In October, Elizabeth was selected to represent USA at Stuttgart World Cup in Germany and Glasgow Grand Prix in Scotland.
+On December 1st in Stuttgart, Germany, Elizabeth won the all-around title with a 58.098 at the DTB World Cup ahead of Germany's Elisabeth Seitz and Switzerland's Giulia Steingruber.
+One week later on December 9th in Glasgow, Scotland, Elizabeth had a great meet at the Glasgow Grand Prix where she had the highest score on every event and won the all-around title with a 59.165 over Germany's Elisabeth Seitz and Kim Bui.

 Currently, Elizabeth is preparing for the upcoming 2013 season.
 She trains 40 hours per week at Parkette's National Training Center Gymnastics in Allentown, PA.
 She is training under coaches Donna and Bill Strauss, Robin Netwall, John Holman and Joe Stallone.
 She dreams of traveling the world as an elite gymnast and representing the United States at international competitions.